chinapedia/wikipedia.abstract.en/Page/Concord,_New_Hampshire.md

 History

-Old_Town_House.GIF The area that would become Concord was originally settled thousands of years ago by Abenaki Native Americans called the Pennacook.[4]
+The area that would become Concord was originally settled thousands of years ago by Abenaki Native Americans called the Pennacook.[4]
 The tribe fished for migrating salmon, sturgeon, and alewives with nets strung across the rapids of the Merrimack River.
 The stream was also the transportation route for their birch bark canoes, which could travel from Lake Winnipesaukee to the Atlantic Ocean.
 The broad sweep of the Merrimack River valley floodplain provided good soil for farming beans, gourds, pumpkins, melons and maize.

 On January 17, 1725, the Province of Massachusetts Bay, which then claimed territories west of the Merrimack River, granted the Concord area as the Plantation of Penacook.[5]
 It was settled between 1725 and 1727 by Captain Ebenezer Eastman and others from Haverhill, Massachusetts.
 On February 9, 1734, the town was incorporated as Rumford,[6] from which Sir Benjamin Thompson, Count Rumford would take his title.
 It was renamed Concord in 1765 by Governor Benning Wentworth following a bitter boundary dispute between Rumford and the town of Bow; the city name was meant to reflect the new concord, or harmony, between the disputant towns.[7]
 Citizens displaced by the resulting border adjustment were given land elsewhere as compensation.
 In 1779, New Pennacook Plantation was granted to Timothy Walker, Jr. and his associates at what would be incorporated in 1800 as Rumford, Maine, the site of Pennacook Falls.